scottcgi/MojoTween/Documentation/QuickStart-en.md

 ## Step 1.
-Install dependent packages
+Install the dependent packages

 Install the `Burst`, `Collections` and `Mathematics` from the Unity `Package Manager` by doing the following: